wareya/filli/readme.md

 **Filli *intentionally* leaks memory!**

-You should include libgc / BDWGC before including `filli.h`, like so:
+You should include libgc / BDWGC before including `filli.h`, like so, and link against `libgc` / compile with `-lgc`:

 ```c
 #include <gc.h>